powerbox1000/embedderjs/README.md

 Input | Type | What it does
 ------|------|------
-id | string |the id of the element yu want to embed the HTML in. html | string | The HTML to embed contains `<html>` tags? | boolean | Set to true if your HTML has `<html>` tags width (optional) | string or integer | width of embed (only if contains `html` tag is true)
+id | string |the id of the element you want to embed the HTML in. html | string | The HTML to embed contains `<html>` tags? | boolean | Set to true if your HTML has `<html>` tags width (optional) | string or integer | width of embed (only if contains `html` tag is true)